 For any leaseholder intending to harvest product in the summer months, it is important to understand the following additional requirements:

 The National Shellfish Sanitation Program Model Ordinance dictates the safe handling of shellfish for human consumption.
 In order to comply with the requirements of the National Shellfish Sanitation Program and decrease the risk of illness, Maryland has developed a Vibrio parahaemolyticus (V.p.)
 Control Plan.
-V. parahaemolyticus illness is caused by the consumption of raw molluscan shellfish (clams and oysters) infected with this bacterium.
-Maryland's Vibrio parahaemolyticus Control Plan requires leaseholders engaged in the summertime harvest of shellfish to implement certain control measures in accordance with the Code of Maryland Regulations (COMAR) 10.15.07.06 and 08.02.23.04(F) 6.
+V.p. illness is caused by the consumption of raw molluscan shellfish (clams and oysters) infected with this bacterium.
+Maryland's V.p.
+Control Plan requires leaseholders engaged in the summertime harvest of shellfish to implement certain control measures.

 From June 1 through September 30, a Shellfish Aquaculture Harvester Permittee or Registrant acting under the authority of the permittee is required to:

 - Protect harvested oysters from direct sun by providing shade over the area where the harvested oysters are stored;